mesolimbo/band-o-matic/README.md

 The awslambda directory is configured to hold the dependencies and files needed to pick a random band name using DynamoDB and AWS Lamdba without the overhead of Django.
 The Django app is still useful to manage the content locally, and I've added an export endpoint to convert the Django data to a CVS which can then be ingested into AWS.

-Because the Django classes build on top of the Lambda work, assembling the zip for AWS is a little tricky, but you need to add new dependencies to the Lambda function via the awsrequirements.txt in that directory, then run:
+Because the Django classes build on top of the Lambda work, assembling the zip for AWS is a little tricky, but if you need to add new dependencies to the Lambda function do so via the awsrequirements.txt in that directory, then run:

 ```bash
     docker build -t lambda-bando-app .